unity3d-jp/MeshSync/Documentation~/CommonMeshSyncProperties.md

 ![Menu](images/MeshSyncImportProperties.png)

-- **Create Materials**: finds existing materials based on their names using the **Search Mode** and applies them to relevant **GameObject**, or create new materials in the local folder of the MeshSync component if not found.
+- **Create Materials**: finds existing materials based on their names using the **Search Mode** and applies them to relevant **GameObject**.
+  If the material is not found, then a new material is created.
+  All materials are always added to the [material list](#material-list) of the component.

   |**Search Mode**  |**Description** |
   |:---             |:---|